ibm-cloud-docs/secure-infrastructure-vpc/known-issues.md

 ### Workaround
 {: #ki-vpc-prefix-change-workaround}

 Avoid changing the `prefix` value after the infrastructure is deployed.
-Treat the prefix as an immutable identifier for an existing environment.
+Treat the prefix as an immutable identifier for an existing environment when possible.

-If a different prefix is required, deploy a new environment instead of modifying the existing one.
+If a different prefix is required, expect a disruptive update where Terraform can recreate address prefixes, subnets, and dependent resources.
+Plan maintenance windows and impact accordingly before applying the change.